Pinacoteca Nazionale di Bologna (National Gallery): the must-see picks

 If you haven't said wow yet, you will.

-Bologna's revolution: I Carracci
+Bologna's revolution: the Carracci brothers

 All their paintings deserve your attention, but don't miss "The Madonna with Child Enthroned."
 Ludovico Carracci put Bologna and its towers in the background.
 It's like he plonked the scene right into reality.